weavic/ChunkRecallTrainer/README.md

 3. **Save progress**
    - Hit **Export CSV** to export your updated deck.
    - Need a clean slate?
 Use **Reset database** ⚠️ (data is wiped).

+## ❗ Known Issue
+* Logout is not fully supported.
+This app is intended for limited internal use.
+Only whitelisted Google accounts can access it, and logout is currently not functional due to limitations in Firebase Web SDK with Streamlit.
+If necessary, you can clear the session manually in your browser.

 ## ⚡ Quick Start